dime-coin/electrum-docs/faq.rst

 ==========================

-How does Electrum work?
+How does Electrum-Dime work?
 -----------------------

+Electrum-Dime's focus is to make using Dimecoin more user-friendly with a focus on speed and with low resource usage.
-Electrum's focus is speed, with low resource usage and simplifying Bitcoin.
-Startup times are instant because it operates in conjunction with high-performance servers that handle the most complicated parts of the Bitcoin system.
+Startup times are instant because it operates in conjunction with high-performance servers that handle the most complicated parts of the Dimecoin system.

-Does Electrum trust servers?
+Does Electrum-Dime trust servers?
 ----------------------------

 In short, not really.
-The Electrum client never sends private keys to the servers.
+The Electrum-Dime client never sends private keys to the servers.
 In addition, it verifies the information reported by servers, using a technique called :ref:`Simple Payment Verification <spv>`

-By default, Electrum tries to maintain connections to ~10 servers.
+By default, Electrum-Dime tries to maintain connections to ~10 servers.
 The client subscribes to block header notifications to all of these, and also periodically polls each for dynamic fee estimates.
 For all connected servers except one, that is all they are used for.